-We’re thrilled to have gotten the green light to run rafting trips this summer!
-We don’t take this privilege lightly and we want to do everything we can do to mitigate the risks of COVID-19 on our trips (while of course we can’t eliminate the risk entirely).
+We had a successful 2020 season and are excited for 2021.
+Wee want to do everything we can do to mitigate the risks of COVID-19 on our trips (while of course we can’t eliminate the risk entirely).

-Social Distancing on the Rafts
+Social Distancing on the Rafts and Duckies

 Social Distancing in Camp